About the recipe

 - Top each pizza with a light layer of the prepared pizza sauce.
 Tear a ball of fresh mozzarella with your hands and place pieces of the cheese on the sauce.
 Follow with the thinly sliced meatball.
 Place some small leaves of fresh basil on the pizza, and finish with a sprinkling of red pepper flakes and drizzle of olive oil, as desired.

-- Turn the preheated oven off and set the broiler on HIGH.
-Cut the parchment paper with scissors so that it just comes to the very edge of your crust (so that the edges of the paper don’t burn in the oven).
+- Cut the parchment paper with scissors so that it just comes to the very edge of your crust (so that the edges of the paper don’t burn in the oven).
 Flip a baking sheet upside down and use tongs to carefully transfer the pizza to the flat side of the baking sheet.
-Slide the pizza from the baking sheet onto the pizza stone and cook the pizza for 3-6 minutes, watching carefully, until it is lightly browned and bubbly on top with black char spots.
+Slide the pizza from the baking sheet onto the pizza stone and cook the pizza for 4 minutes.
+Then, put the broiler on HIGH and cook an additional 2-4 minutes, checking the pizza and rotating it as needed to get char spots around the crust.
+Use tongs to slide the pizza from the oven back onto the baking sheet.
 Grate some Parmesan cheese on top.
 Slice and enjoy while hot!

 - If you are making more than one pizza at a time, you will need to bake them in increments.
 Have all the pizzas rolled and ready to go on parchment before you start baking.
 Bake the first pizza.
 Slice and enjoy the first pizza while you bake a second, third, and even fourth!